 Hey everyone!
 My name is Thomas (like the train) and I am a sophomore currently majoring in a Bachelor of Science in Financial Economics.
 I will be serving as a peer mentor on the illustrious Shriver Living Learning Community and I can confidently say that I am proud to be a member of this community.
 I have a passion for advocating for underrepresented students and I’m constantly looking to change the dynamic of what we see as the African American man in America.
 Last year I volunteered for UMBC’s Choice Program’s College Night where I worked with students from the most at-risk communities of Baltimore.
 I loved every second I’ve spent volunteering for this influential program and I plan to return this academic school year.

-A fun fact about me is that I am currently pursuing my dream of managing my own clothing brand by the name of “Initial Kingdom.”
 I plan to hold the positions as an American businessman, author, motivational speaker, investor, and family man.
 I am an avid believer in the power of one’s mind and I love spreading positive energy.
 My favorite quote is: “If you don’t like something, change it.
 If you can’t change it, change the way you think about it.”